Naviary2/BigDecimal/readme.md

 # High Performance Arbitrary Decimal Precision

-BigDecimal implementation focusing on speed.
+Binary BigDecimal implementation focusing on speed.
 This outperforms popular libraries like [decimal.js](https://www.npmjs.com/package/decimal.js/v/10.2.1) or [bignumber.js](https://www.npmjs.com/package/bignumber.js).

 This library was designed by [Naviary](https://www.youtube.com/@Naviary) to fill a missing gap in software requirements.
 A demonstration of its capabilities can be seen in this video, [The Journey to the Edge of the Infinite Chess Board](https://youtu.be/AaBkZzy2t0Y?si=b5lc2QYaHoF28cnW).
 This has been tested for numbers as large as 10^1000000, but theoretically it should work for as long as the bigint max size isn't exceeded, which is 4.20e323228496 in the V8 JavaScript engine.